bhoomidarji/Assignment_2_Module_2/README.md

-this assignment includes below topics.
+This assignment includes below topics.
 7 key principle.
 what is black box testing  and techniques. about to performance testing.